 The secret to cooking rice like this is to wash and soak the rice well before cooking.
 The last step of adding colour is a simple one, but highly effective in turning plain rice into something special.

 There are just a few things to consider about cooking rice.
 The first is to use good quality basmati rice.
 This is usually available from supermarkets, but better quality is available from Indian grocers.
 The second is to wash and soak the rice before cooking.
 This makes a noticeable difference to the completed dish.
 You may feel that washing rice removes valuable nutrients.
-Nutritionists partly agree, but actually, you are mainly removing pure starch.
+Nutritionists partly agree, but you are just removing pure starch.
 Next, you must cook the rice gently.
 A rolling boil with frequent heavy stirring will break the rice down.
 You will just produce stodge.